Fairblock/stabletrust-sdk/README.md

 ## Overview

-The StableTrust SDK by Fairblock provides a robust interface for executing confidential transfers using homomorphic encryption and zero-knowledge proofs.
+The StableTrust SDK by Fairblock provides a robust interface for executing confidential and anonymous transfers using homomorphic encryption and zero-knowledge proofs.
 This package enables developers to integrate confidentiality features directly into their applications, allowing for secure token deposits, private transfers, and withdrawals while maintaining the integrity and auditability of the underlying blockchain transactions.

 For a comprehensive technical understanding of the architecture and cryptographic primitives, please refer to the following documentation: